-Figure 9-788eh—Presence Bitmap subfield of the Basic variant Multi-Link element format
+Figure 9-788eh—Presence Bitmap subfield of the Basic variant Multi-Link element format (#6704)

-The Link ID Info Present subfield is set to 1 if the Link ID Info subfield is present in the Common Info field.
-Otherwise, the Link ID Info Present subfield is set to 0.
+The Transmitting Link Info Present (#6704) subfield is set to 1 if the Transmitting Link Info (#6704) subfield is present in the Common Info field.
+Otherwise, the Transmitting Link Info (#6704) Present subfield is set to 0.

-The BSS Parameters Change Count Present subfield is set to 1 if the BSS Parameters Change Count subfield is present in the Common Info field.
-Otherwise, the BSS Parameters Change Count Present subfield is set to 0.

-TGbe editor: Please insert a space between “to” and “1” in the statement “set to1” as shown below [CID 4815]
+(#6704)TGbe editor: Please insert a space between “to” and “1” in the statement “set to1” as shown below [CID 4815]

-The Medium Synchronization Delay Information Present subfield is set to 1 in the Medium Synchronization Delay Information subfield is present in the Common Info field.
+The Medium Synchronization Delay Information Present subfield is set to 1(#4815) if (#7568) the Medium Synchronization Delay Information subfield is present in the Common Info field.
 Otherwise, the Medium Synchronization Delay Information Present subfield is set to 0.

-The EML Capabilities Present subfield is set to 1 if the EML Capabilities field is present in the Common Info field.
+The EML Capabilities Present subfield is set to 1 if the EML Capabilities subfield (#4816) is present in the Common Info field.
 Otherwise, the EML Capabilities Present subfield is set to 0.

 The MLD Capabilities Present subfield is set to 1 if the MLD Capabilities subfield is present in the Common Info field.
 Otherwise, the MLD Capabilities Present subfield is set to 0.